crystal-lang/crystal-book/docs/tutorials/01_basics/06_methods.md

 ```

 !!! tip
-    Arguments at method calls are typically placed in parenthesis, but it can often be omitted. `say_hello "World"`
+    Arguments at method calls are typically placed in parentheses, but it can often be omitted. `say_hello "World"`
     and `say_hello("World")` are syntactically equivalent.

-    It's generally recommended to use parenthesis because it avoids ambiguity.
+    It's generally recommended to use parentheses because it avoids ambiguity.
 But they're often omitted if the
     expression reads like natural language.

 ### Default arguments